Snares PenguinEudyptes robustus

 The Snares crested penguin only breeds on the small Snares Islands (totalling 341 ha).
 The islands are mostly covered in a forest of the tree daisies Olearia lyalli and Brachyglottis stewartiae.
 The penguins nest in dense colonies of up to 1500 pairs, usually with part of the colony under vegetation.
 Because their activity kills the trees and shrubs around them, the colonies slowly move to adjacent vegetated areas and old areas quickly revegetate.

-The population is currently estimated to be 30,000 breeding pairs (2000 breeding season).
-Read an account of the last census here.
+The population is currently estimated to be about 30,000 breeding pairs.

 The males return to the breeding sites in August.
 The female follows shortly after and two eggs are laid in late September / early October, the larger "B" egg being laid 4.5 days after the smaller "A" egg.
 As with most crested penguins, both chicks are seldom raised successfully.
 Many pairs lose an egg during incubation, and should two eggs hatch, one chick usually dies before the end of the guard stage.

 For the first few weeks of life, the chick is guarded by the male and fed by the female.
 After this, both parents feed the chick and the chick wanders, creching with other chicks if they are nearby, but returning to the nest to be fed.
 Chicks fledge at 11 weeks.
 Age at first breeding is thought to be about 6 years of age.
 Juveniles often straggle to the east coast of the South Island, usually to moult.

 Little information is available on what or where Snares crested penguins feed, but crustaceans, cephalapods and fish are known to be included in their diet.